abskmj/notes/content/posts/rog-zephyrus-g14/popos/index.md

 ---
 title: "PopOS 20.10 on ASUS ROG Zephyrus G14 Laptop"
 date: 2020-10-24T10:34:30Z
-tags: ['ASUS ROG Zephyrus G14', 'PopOS']
+tags: ['ASUS ROG Zephyrus G14', 'PopOS', 'Ubuntu']
 ---

+Install Pop 20.10 next to Windows 10 in a multi-boot setup.
+Similar steps can be followed to install Ubuntu 20.10.

 # Demo Mode on Live USB
-> Fast startup option in Windows 10 and the secure boot option in BIOS needs to be disabled.
+> Fast startup option in Windows 10 and the secure boot option in BIOS needs to be disabled

 - Download PopOS 20.10 with NVIDIA drivers ISO from [the official site](https://pop.system76.com/)
 - Create a live USB following [the guide](https://support.system76.com/articles/live-disk/)